AN220152 How to retain RAM data in reset procedure and low-power mode transition in TRAVEO™ T2G family

 /* Read the RESET reason */

-/* Check to reset cause in restart.
+/* Check for the cause of the reset during restart.
 See Code Listing 2.*/

 tRstReason = Cy_SysReset_GetResetReason();